 In The Communist Manifesto, published in 1848, Marx and his fellow revolutionary Frederick Engels likewise marveled at the technological and material achievements made possible by the new economic system.
 But they refused to gloss over the violence, oppression and upheaval that were the flip side of Smith's narrative of enlightened progress.
 "The history of all hitherto existing societies is the history of class struggles," they famously proclaimed.

-Writing at a moment when such struggles had suddenly taken a revolutionary turn, Marx and Engels set out to unmask the contradictory social relations that were exploding along the street barricades of Paris but were nowhere to be seen in Smith's story of human advancement.
-By redesignating "commercial society" as "modern bourgeois society" they made clear how closely the new economic system was tied to the rise of a new ruling class intent on conquering the world.
+Writing at a moment when such struggles had suddenly taken a revolutionary turn in Europe, Marx and Engels set out to unmask the contradictory social relations that were exploding along the street barricades of Paris but were nowhere to be seen in Smith's story of human advancement.
+By redesignating "commercial society" as "modern bourgeois society" they made clear how closely the new economic system was tied to the rise of a new ruling class bent on conquering the world.

 The assumption that progress was an unqualified blessing for all took quite a beating in Marx and Engels's revolutionary call to arms.